ncp-ph/odk-users-manual/docs/about-odk-central.md

 The Administrator  is assigned at the ODK Central level with site-wide privileges across Projects.
 The Administrator can do all roles of the Project Manager, the Project Viewer and the the Data Collector.
 In addition, only the Administrator can create Projects and Create and Manage Web Users.

-Note that in ODK Central V2025, Administrators can perform functions on Submissions and there is no easy way to change that.
-It would be good practice to ensure that an Administrator log-in with different credentials if they are performing project specific roles (eg as a Project Manager).
+Note that as of ODK Central V2025, Administrators can perform functions on Submissions and there is no easy way to change that.
+It would be good practice to have internal protocols to define what an ODK Central User who is an Administrator can do using that log-in.

 The Project Manager can perform all functions except Create Projects and Create and Manage Web Users.
 The critical roles are Form Creation and Management, Entity Creation and Updating, Creation and Management of App Users, Creation and editing of Submissions.
 Essentially, the Project Manager fulfills a data manager's role.
-The Project Manager can edit Submissions.
+Project Managers can delete forms and archive projects.

 The Project Viewer has a very focused function.
 They can See and List Forms, Comment on Submissions, Download Submissions, Connect with Odata.
-Project Viewers cannot edit.
+Project Viewers cannot edit Submissions.
+Using OData is currently beyond the scope of this manual.

 The Web Data Collector cannot edit, but can create submissions.